project-oak/oak/README.md

 ## Parties involved

-- **Trusted Enclave Application Authors**: The authors writing the Trusted Enclave Application running on Oak.
+- **Trusted Application Authors**: The authors writing the Trusted Application running on Oak Infrastructure.
 - **Oak Infrastructure Authors**: The authors of the code in this repository;
   mostly this corresponds to the Project Oak team, but also any contributors, and, by extension, the authors of third party dependencies used in Oak.